 Ensuring energy security has been at the centre of the IEA’s mission since its creation in 1974, following the oil crisis in 1973.
 Today, the global oil market remains vulnerable to a wide range of risk factors, including natural disasters, major technical accidents, and geo-political tensions.
 As oil is expected to remain a major component of global energy demand for the coming decades, particularly for the transportation sector, maintaining the IEA emergency response capability will continue to remain essential.

-In accordance with the Agreement on an International Energy Programme (I.E.P.), each IEA country has an obligation to hold emergency oil stocks equivalent to at least 90 days of net oil imports.
+In accordance with the Agreement on an International Energy Programme (I.E.P.), each IEA country has an obligation to hold oil stocks equivalent to at least 90 days of net oil imports and to be ready to collectively respond to severe supply disruptions affecting the global oil market.
+Member countries have substantial flexibility in how they meet the stockholding obligation.
+That can include stocks held exclusively for emergencies and stocks held for commercial purposes (both in the form of crude oil and as refined products), as well as holding stocks in other countries under bilateral agreements.
+Each Member country is thus able to determine how to meet their IEA stockholding commitment in the manner most appropriate to their domestic circumstances.
 In case of a severe oil supply disruption, IEA members may decide to release these stocks to the market as part of a collective action.

-There are three approaches to guarantee overall stock levels to meet a country’s 90 days requirement: industry stocks, government stocks and agency stocks.
+There are three approaches to emergency oil stockholding that countries can use to guarantee overall stock levels to meet a country’s 90 days requirement: industry stocks, government stocks and agency stocks.
 Several countries use only one category of stocks while most use a combination of the three.
 Along with other emergency policies, IEA members’ stockholding structure is assessed every 5 years as part of a peer-to-peer review process.